undertherain/mpishuffler/README.rst

 mpishuffler
 ***********

 N mpi processes have data in portions of uneven size.
-You want to distribute this data evenly to M other processes.
+You want to distribute that data evenly to M other processes.
 That's what mpishuffler is for :D

 How do I get set up?
 ====================